 - Fuchs, L. S. & Fuchs, D. (2007).
 A model for implementing responsiveness to intervention.
 Teaching Exceptional Children, 39, 14-20.

-- US National Centre on Response to Intervention http://www.rti4success.org
+- The US National Centre on Response to Intervention is now called the Centre on Multi-Tiered System Of Supports.

 MUSEC Briefing Issue 15: Weighted Vests